Transgender Inmate REMOVED From Women’s Prison – Here’s Why

 Minor ended up in the Edna Mahan Correctional Facility in line with New Jersey’s policy of allowing a trans prisoner to do their time in an institution for individuals of their noted gender.

-Though the relationships in Demi Minor’s case were reportedly fully consensual, there have been numerous stories of sexual violence perpetrated against female prisoners by trans inmates.
+Though the relationships in Demi Minor’s case were reportedly fully consensual, there have been numerous stories of violence perpetrated against female prisoners by trans inmates.
 For instance, one such incident occurred in New York’s Rikers prison last year, resulting in a 7-year sentence for attempted rape for Ramel Blount, who uses the name Diamond Blount.

 Do you think a trans prisoner should be locked up with members of the gender they identify as, or should they go strictly with people who share the same biological makeup?